Community Health Workers

 Health Equity and Access: Addressing a Challenge That Too Many People Don’t See

-Providence commits significant financial resources and maps out specific actions to address health inequities. // By Alan Shoebridge // Getting access to care has been difficult in many parts of the country for years.
-Even in densely populated urban areas, a shortage of physicians and clinicians often made setting appointments for primary and specialty care Read More
+// By Alan Shoebridge // Getting access to care has been difficult in many parts of the country for years.
+Even in densely populated urban areas, a shortage of physicians and clinicians often made setting appointments for primary and specialty care a frustrating experience.
+And then 2020 hit.
+The COVID-19 pandemic intensified the staffing shortage and further restricted access.
+Today, access to care remains constrained by that staffing shortage.
+Yet this is just one barrier to getting care.
+Systemic societal issues pose additional barriers for many communities.

 How Partnerships Help ChristianaCare Keep Delaware Healthy